ScoopInstaller/Scoop/README.md

 ## What does Scoop do?

 Scoop installs programs from the command line with a minimal amount of friction.
-It tries to eliminate things like:
+It:

-- Permission popup windows
+- Eliminates permission popup windows
-- GUI wizard-style installers
+- Hides GUI wizard-style installers
-- Path pollution from installing lots of programs
+- Prevents PATH pollution from installing lots of programs
-- Unexpected side-effects from installing and uninstalling programs
+- Avoids unexpected side-effects from installing and uninstalling programs
-- The need to find and install dependencies
+- Finds and installs dependencies automatically
-- The need to perform extra setup steps to get a working program
+- Performs all the extra setup steps itself to get a working program

 Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, e.g.: